cloudmesh/cloudmesh-pi-cluster/cloudmesh/pi/cluster/hadoop/README_cluster.md

 ### Run Hadoop Cluster

-Clean all the old data, and format Namenode
+Clean all the old data, and format Namenode.
+This step needs to be done everytime before starting the cluster.

 ```
 $ cd /opt/hadoop/hadoopdata/hdfs